Best High Return Investments

 U.S. savings bonds are one of the lowest-risk investment types.
 These securities are issued by the U.S. Treasury and you provide a loan to help the government fund operations.
 Savings bonds offer a fixed interest rate paid by the U.S. Government over a specific period of time.

-Savings bonds come in 2 types:
+Savings bonds come in two types:

 • Series EE Bonds earn a fixed interest rate for up to 30 years.
 This interest is set bi-annually, so you know how much interest the bonds will accrue over the lifetime before you buy.
 These securities are sold at face value, so a $100 investment nets you a $100 U.S. savings bond.
 Series EE bonds are long-term investments, and you will be penalized for redeeming them early.

 • Series I Bonds earn interest based on a combination of the inflation rate and fixed rate.
-A fixed rate is set once you buy the bonds while the inflation rate is adjusted every 6 months.
+A fixed rate is set once you buy the bonds while the inflation rate is adjusted every six months.
 Cashing out Series I bonds before their 5-year maturity period results in a penalty.

 2. High-Yield Savings Account